API for bank transactions: how to pick the right one

 At Yapily, we have some of the deepest data and most extensive coverage of any open banking platform in Europe.

 We can connect you to nearly 2,000 banks and financial institutions in 19 different European countries, including key markets in the UK, Germany, Netherlands, and France.
-We have over 85% coverage in all the markets we enter so that you can serve as many customers as possible.

 Many open banking platforms focus on data intelligence or broad insights.
 At Yapily, we build the most detailed transaction data available.
 We connect with consumer, corporate, business, and wealth accounts at every bank we cover.
 And we don’t just provide you with the raw data—we ensure it’s accurate, complete, and up to date, too.
 Unlike with other AISPs, you can see exactly where our data comes from with Yapily.